Dré Bly: 2003

 On March 1, 2003, the Detroit Lions signed Bly to a five–year, $24.50 million contract that included an initial signing bonus of $6.50 million.
 The Lions signed Bly to takeover as a starting cornerback following the retirement of former Rams' teammate Todd Lyght.
 Head coach Steve Mariucci named him the No. 1 starting cornerback to begin the season and paired him with Andre Goodman.
 On September 3, 2003, the Lions signed Otis Smith after Bly and Chris Watson missed the entire preseason due to an injury.

-On September 7, 2003, Bly started in the Detroit Lions' home-opener against the Arizona Cardinals and made an immediate impact with six solo tackles, one pass deflection, and a pick-six after intercepting a pass Jeff Blake to wide receiver Bryan Gilmore during a 24–42 victory.
-The following week, he recorded one solo tackle, two pass deflections, and intercepted a pass Brett Favre threw to wide receiver Robert Ferguson during a 6–31 loss at the Green Bay Packers in Week 2.
+On September 7, 2003, Bly started in the Detroit Lions' home-opener against the Arizona Cardinals and made an immediate impact with six solo tackles, one pass deflection, and a pick-six after intercepting a pass Jeff Blake to wide receiver Bryan Gilmore during a 42–24 victory.
+The following week, he recorded one solo tackle, two pass deflections, and intercepted a pass Brett Favre threw to wide receiver Robert Ferguson during a 31–6 loss at the Green Bay Packers in Week 2.
 In Week 3, Bly recorded five combined tackles (four solo), set a season-high with three pass deflections, and intercepted a pass Gus Frerotte threw to wide receiver Randy Moss during a 23–13 loss to the Minnesota Vikings.
 This marked his third consecutive game with an interception after debuting with Detroit.

 On October 19, 2003, he made one tackle and returned a fumble recovery for a 67–yard touchdown after safety Corey Harris forced a fumble by running back Troy Hambrick during a 38–7 loss to the Dallas Cowboys.
 He was inactive for two games (Weeks 9–10) after suffering a hamstring injury.
-On November 27, 2003, Bly made two solo tackles, three pass deflections, and set a season-high with two interceptions on pass attempts by Brett Favre as the Lions defeated the Green Bay Packers 14–22.
+On Thanksgiving Day, November 27, 2003, Bly made two solo tackles, three pass deflections, and set a season-high with two interceptions on pass attempts by Brett Favre as the Lions defeated the Green Bay Packers 22–14.
 He finished the 2003 NFL season with 60 combined tackles (52 solo), 16 pass deflections, two fumble recoveries, and one sack in 14 games and 14 starts.
 He tied his career-highs with six interceptions and two touchdowns and set a new career-high with five forced fumbles.
 He was selected to the 2004 Pro Bowl, marking the first Pro Bowl selection of his career.